Application process and expectations

 - Strong performance in a substantial distribution of coursework

 - Relevance of the experience to the student’s academic plan and career aspirations

 Earning academic credit

-You may earn a half (0.5) credit for an internship or a full credit (1) for an individualized project; however, both require additional academic work.
+You may earn a half (0.5) credit for an internship or a full credit (1) for an independent study; however, both require additional academic work.
 If you want to earn credit for Operation Walk, secure a faculty sponsor, who can provide you a syllabus to outline the additional academic work you will need to complete.

 Contact the Associate Director of Dimensions with additional questions.

 - Consult with a healthcare provider or Student Health Services regarding the recommended immunizations and travel preparations prior to the trip.